Chip-Biscuit/Madagascar-Resolution-Fix-PC/README.md

 These options can be specified in dx wrapper.ini

 # Important Information
+This fix is only targeted at the english version of the game so please keep this in mind.

 This game is now playable on windows 11 thanks to the following wrapper linked below

 download the latest release from the link below and then extract it.